 Boraginaceae: Borage Family — Popcornflowers

 Most members of the Borage family have their flowers arranged in coiled (scorpiod) cymes.
-These flower from the base upwards, gradually unfurling like a scorpion’s tail or caterpillar, as new flowers emerge.
+They bloom from the base upwards, gradually unfurling like a scorpion’s tail or caterpillar, as new flowers emerge.

 Popcornflowers are extremely challenging to identify in the field.
 All of them have similar white flowers, varying only in size and in the appearance and color of the “appendages”.
 These are located at the base of the corolla lobes, and are sometimes yellow, sometimes white and occasionally absent.
 Do not rely too heavily on the appendage color, as this can often vary on the same plant, or even the same flower head.
 The growth habits, size and hairiness of the plants cover a wide range, so it’s hard to use these as for identification.